| A 1976 Dave Langford fanzine, or at any rate the first part of one. Twll-Ddu index |

 And Astral Peace shall rule us all,

-And Cosmic Harmonee.But where -- you ask -- does the Astral Leauge come into all this?
+But where – you ask – does the Astral Leauge come into all this?
 Only D. West knows for sure.
-I failed to recognise him on Friday, for he seemed taller, less glazed and possessed of more hair than the West of last Easter.
+I failed to recognize him on Friday, for he seemed taller, less glazed and possessed of more hair than the West of last Easter.
 With something very like affability D. told me what a twit I had seemed at Mancon.
-Soon, producing an empty glass, he uttered a Leauge invocations "Give!
+Soon, producing an empty glass, he uttered a Leauge invocation: "Give!
 Give!".
-Hypnotised, everyone in range fumbled for shillings.
+Hypnotized, everyone in range fumbled for shillings.
 Joseph, under suspicion of having donated tuppence only, was severely questioned by D....
 Presently the Master had enough for a drink, and the transformation began.
 In the course of an hour his eyes became glassy, his hairline receded and he began to lean.

 It was uncanny.
 No ordinary man can safely lean at such strange, unEuclidean angles. ("I can," said Ian Williams.
 "I have a low centre of gravity.")
 One current theory is that West's spiral oesophagus sets his beer spinning as it slithers down; the whirling fluids within act as a sort of gyroscope.
-This makes him one with the gods and gives him the fabled ability to pee with circular polarisation.
+This makes him one with the gods and gives him the fabled ability to pee with circular polarization.

 (Dave "I was a Worldcon BNF" Rowe. learnt without enthusiasm that according to Kev Smith, he is another messiah of the League*: the Revealer Of Wisdom Entire.
 D. says that this is fallacious.)

-Turning to less cosmic matters, I discovered David Lewis -- Suffolk's answer to Mike Glicksohn -- the man whom Tom Jones refuses to admit is editing the next BSFA yearbook and thus leaving Alan and Elke Stewart free to devote all their time to postponing TTCCH.
+Turning to less cosmic matters, I discovered David Lewis – Suffolk's answer to Mike Glicksohn – the man whom Tom Jones refuses to admit is editing the next BSFA yearbook and thus leaving Alan and Elke Stewart free to devote all their time to postponing TTCCH.
 With him and Ray Harrison (Daventry's answer to David Lewis) we sought out the Oxford room party, wad found Real Scrumpy.
 I smelt; I tasted.
-The way it swirled in the glass somehow suggested circular polarisation.
+The way it swirled in the glass somehow suggested circular polarization.
 Your editor opted instead for some Chateau Pis-de-Chat wine, and talked himself into a stupor while staring blankly at the floorshow of Andrew Stephenson and Liese.

 Saturday morning.
 Throughout Tom Shippey's talk, the lobes of his Gosseyn-like extra brain throbbed visibly as the tide of erudition poured forth.
 Then, attempting to regain his image as a secret master of authoritativeness, Peter Nicholls told the world that Dr Rhine of parapsychic fame is a doctor of botany.
 I crept away for a super-cheap meal (bread and cheese in my room) and ingeniously missed the GoH speech of which Tom Shippey later said, "Dave Kyle caused my testicles to retract in horror!"
 The horror was induced by a red-blooded-all-American stand against New Waves and that sort of thing: